st4rdog/st4rdog.github.io/_references/unity/component.md

 refid    : rComponent
 title    : "Component"
 date     : 2015-11-02
-subtitle : "How to use Components to add behaviour/functionality to GameObjects!" author   : aStardog
+subtitle : "How to use Components to add behaviour/functionality to GameObjects in Unity!" author   : aStardog

 # IMAGES